As Deaths Mount, Volunteer EMTs At New Jersey's Coronavirus Epicenter Labor On

 The members of the Teaneck Volunteer Ambulance Corps rush her to the local hospital, driving past refrigerated trucks brought in for the overflow of bodies.

-But the woman won't make it — yet another victim of the virus that's killed nearly 2,500 people in the state.
+But the woman won't make it — yet another victim of the virus that has killed nearly 2,500 people in the state.

 "This was a particularly difficult call," says Horowitz, who started volunteering as an EMT when he was 15 years old.
 "It's the frequency with which it happens which makes it more difficult."